 Bonus feature: The Swagtron App works with Bluetooth technology so that you rock out to your heart’s content as you roll around.
 Here are the instructions for connecting the Swagtron T6 to Bluetooth (pdf) so you can be with your fave band as you travel.

 - A wide anti-slip aluminum/ABS platform that accommodates even the biggest beginners

 - Exceptional high weight limit (over 400 pounds)

 - Gives beginners a learning mode

-- App and Bluetooth tech for endless music
+- App and Bluetooth speaker for endless music

 - Splash and dirt resistant

-- Very large rugged tubeless tires that devour all kinds of terrain
+- Large rugged tubeless tires that devour all kinds of terrain

 - A relatively steep price tag